freenas/freenas-docs/userguide/install.rst

 .. figure:: images/virtualbox2.png

-   Type in a Name and Select the Operating System for the New Virtual Machine
+   Enter Name and Operating System for the New Virtual Machine

 Click :guilabel:`Next` to see the screen in